HOW TO APPLY

 Equal opportunity admission to the Summer Program is open to International students, on a highly competitive basis.
 Participants will be selected on the basis of academic achievement, average score in exams, graduation score if applicable, and suitability for the program, as indicated in a personal statement.

-To be considered, applicants must be registered as a student at a university for the duration of the program (July - September 2025).
+To be considered, applicants must be registered as a student at a university for the duration of the program (July - September 2026).
 A certificate confirming the student status from the university will be required.
+Undergraduate students should be at least in their 3rd year at the time of the application.
 Applicants should also specify whether this program can be registered as part of the compulsory academic curriculum (i.e. credits to graduate), especially if non-European students.

 Score requirements